 Mentorship can have a major influence on the performance of new businesses and SMEs (small to medium enterprises).
 Mentors assist you in broadening your network and also provide the necessary financial literacy.
 They may also share with you insights learned from their own experiences, which are difficult to find even in the greatest business books.

 In the same study by the CBCC, a majority of the respondents said that “subject matter expertise, personal development, strategy and a sense of community (either with the Black community at large, or with professionals more generally)” were among their non-financial needs.
 “Training and professional development (including financial literacy, tips on writing funding proposals and applications),” is a service that the respondents feel they could hugely benefit from.

-View the full report by the CBCC here.
+You can view the full report by the CBCC online.

 Traditionally, industries with lower earning potential like childcare, salons & barbershops, and home services are largely owned by the Black community.
 However, even in Black-dominated sectors, it is not uncommon for businesses owned by other races to earn more annually than their Black counterparts.

 It is the same story in the more lucrative sectors.
 Black businesses in industries like HVAC contracting, Construction, Mental healthcare, etc., earn less than their white competitors.
 It is a loss on both fronts.
 According to a report by Investopedia, in 2017, Black-owned businesses made an average of 75,000 CAD annually, and white businesses averaged a whopping 695,000 CAD in the same year.